strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 Cruise Control is a higly customizable Kafka partition balancing and monitoring software run in production at Linkedin.
 Cruise Control’s component pluggability makes it flexible to customize for different environments.
 This makes it possible to extend Cruise Control to work with Strimzi in an Kubernetes environment with a reasonable amount of effort.
 This post will walk through how to get Cruise Control working with a Stimzi deployed Kafka cluster.
 <!--more-->

 # Prequisite Outline

 Like any proof of concept, there are a few actions to consider when putting it together.
 For getting Cruise Control to work with Strimzi these actions are:

 - Aligning Kafka versions
 - Gathering Kafka Metrics
-- Accessing Zookeeper endpoint
+- Accessing Zookeeper
-- Containerizing and deploying Cruise Control
+- Deploying Cruise Control

 # Aligning Kafka versions